ministryofjustice/cla-end-to-end-tests/behave/README.md

 ## How to run tests

+If you are working on an M1 machine, please add the below to your behave/.env file

+'ALPINE_BASE_IMAGE='arm64v8/alpine:3.15'
+NODE_BASE_IMAGE='amd64/node:10''

 To run all tests, execute in main behave directory (/behave_local if bashed into Docker container):

 `behave`